woodnsec/IoT-Forensics/milestone-3.md

 The second test done with these devices was pulling the data from the phone using XRY and using that as a proxy to get the data from the device.
 For this test, XRY Version 7.11 was used to create a full logical image of the mobile device.
 The image was then exported, and Autopsy was used to examine the files.
 The phone had been factory reset before the data propagation portion of this test, so there was not a lot of data on the phone itself.
 However, data was found from the Garmin device and Metawear.
 The only data found from the Google Home Mini was that there was a Google Home Mini connected to the mobile device and the events created using voice commands.
 No logs of the conversations or searches requested were found.
 According to Google, these logs would be found on their servers through the user’s Google account (CITE).
 The records created using the Metawear that were not saved properly were recovered from the phone.
 The records for the Garmin were the most informative.
 These included the user’s profile information (gender, weight, height, etc.), daily summary information (total steps, max, min, and average heartrate, etc.), and activity information (activity type, start date, start location, duration, etc.).
 Unfortunately, this data did not include the exact route taken by the user.
 While that data is shown on the app, it seems it is uploaded to the user’s account and only available online.
 This, and with the Google Home Mini, is where investigators might have to use cloud forensics to get all the data they might need for a case.

-Similarly as mentioned with Google, Garmin also posts on their [website](https://www.garmin.com/en-US/forms/lawenforcement/) willingness to work with law enforcement officers regarding any of their devices if found to be stolen, lost, or recovered.
+Similarly, as mentioned with Google, Garmin also posts on their [website](https://www.garmin.com/en-US/forms/lawenforcement/) willingness to work with law enforcement officers regarding any of their devices if found to be stolen, lost, or recovered.
 They provide a web form to fill out in any sort of event similar to as listed.
 The company does note that stolen devices cannot be tracked, and a copy of police reports should be attached if available.
 However, this is not necessarily a guarantee that they will cooperate and/or provide all requested information, and in some circumstances, a subpoena may be required.

 ## Hinderances